gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ##### The Familiar

-<div class="caption">Close friends of Jesus.
-Nathanael and Peter are among the
+<div class="caption">Close friends of Jesus, they are Apostles and Equal of the Apostles.</div>
-Twelve Disciples—indeed Peter is the most prominent—and Mary is a Myrrhbearer and Equal of the Apostles.</div>

 <table class="twelve-believers">